La Plata County DUI Court Process

 2. Pre-Trial Hearings

-• Plea Negotiations: Often, your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence.
+• Plea Negotiations: Your attorney will engage in plea negotiations with the District Attorney's Office.
+This involves attempting to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence.
+The La Plata County District Attorney's Office utilizes a Data Dashboard to track prosecutorial performance and outcomes of criminal case filings.

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your BAC level, field sobriety test results, and observations of the arresting officer.
+• What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as the arresting officer's testimony, field sobriety test results, and breath or blood test results.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the BAC test, arguing that the field sobriety tests were improperly administered, and questioning the legality of the traffic stop.
+• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breath or blood test, and arguing that you were not impaired.

 Penalties for DUI in La Plata County, CO